Frequently asked questions

 Going directly to a bank limits you to that institution's products, criteria, and interest rates, while a broker provides access to multiple lenders simultaneously.
 Banks often have rigid lending criteria and may not fully understand your industry's specific needs.

-At Smart Business Plans we are specialise business loan brokers, saving you time and hassles, while also helping you avoid getting the wrong loan product.
-Because we’ve helped more than 3,300 Australian business owners, we have a deep understanding of the complexities you face, not just in finding the best-fit financial products, but in navigating the application process successfully as well.
+At Smart Business Plans we specialise in business loan broking, saving you time and hassles, while also helping you avoid getting the wrong loan product.
+Because we've helped more than 3,300 Australian business owners, we have a deep understanding of the complexities you face, not just in finding the best-fit financial products, but in navigating the application process successfully as well.

 That's why we've developed a unique, all-in-one service for our clients, which includes enhancing your business loan application with a business plan and 3 year cash flow projections when needed by the lender.
 It's very rare (if ever) to find a finance broker that provides this level of expertise, care and support for their clients.